Yelp/fuzz-lightyear/README.md

   -f FIXTURE, --fixture FIXTURE
                         Path to custom specified fixtures.
   --seed SEED           Specify seed for generation of random output.
+  -t TEST, --test TEST  Specifies a single test to run.
+  --ignore-exceptions   Ignores all exceptions raised during fuzzing (aka.
+                        only fails when vulnerabilities are found).
 ```

 ## Fixtures